poggiteam/FLI1_2021/README.md

 ### SCENIC analysis

-  - pySCENIC analysis output is available on Zenodo: link !
+  - pySCENIC analysis output is available on Zenodo: https://zenodo.org/record/6980009/files/SCENIC_outputs.tar?download=1
   - python notebook to reproduce analysis is available on this repository
-  - Docker container is available on Zenodo: link !
+  - Docker container is available on Zenodo: https://zenodo.org/record/6980009/files/Seurat4.tar?download=1
   - Instructions to reproduce analysis are available under "scenic_analysis" repository

 ### Images

-All images are available in Zenodo: link !
+All images are available in Zenodo: https://zenodo.org/record/6980009

 ### Figures

-Two scripts are available for download to re-create all R-computed figures in the article.
+Two scripts are available for download in "script_figures" to re-create all R-computed figures in the article.